mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

 ## Using containers in the Application Layer

-Let's now make these ideas concrete by looking at some code for the Users container:
+Let's now make these ideas concrete by looking at some code for the Users container.
+By the way, a complete example (and accompanying sample application repository) can be found in the README of [SkandhaJS](https://github.com/mnieber/skandha).

 ```
 class UsersCtr {